bootstraponline/angular_webdriver/readme.md

 View server logs

+Startup selenium server using the jar or webdriver manager.

-- `java -jar selenium-server-standalone-2.45.0.jar` Startup selenium server
+- `java -jar selenium-server-standalone-2.45.0.jar`
+- `webdriver-manager start`

+Start element explorer

 - `nvm use v0.10.30`
 - `protractor --elementExplorer --seleniumAddress 127.0.0.1:4444 --browser firefox` Tell protractor to connect to it